elastic/ecs/README.md

 ### IDs and most codes are keywords, not integers

-Despite the fact that IDs and codes (e.g. error codes) are often integers, this is not always the case.
+Despite the fact that IDs and codes (e.g. error codes) are often integers, this is not the case across all systems.
+IDs can also be alphanumeric, or contain special characters.
 Since we want to make it possible to map as many systems and data sources to ECS as possible, we default to using the `keyword` type for IDs and codes.

 Some specific kinds of codes are always integers, like HTTP status codes.
-If those have a specific corresponding specific field (as HTTP status does), its type can safely be an integer type.
-But generic field like `error.code` cannot have this guarantee, and are therefore `keyword`.
+For these fields specifically, using `long` can be considered.

 # <a name="about-ecs"></a>FAQ